isovector/draconian-results/pho.md

     and group activities for people 21 years or younger must be fully vaccinated

-### Sport tournaments

-#### Child and youth sport tournaments

-All child and youth sport tournaments are allowed for people 21 years or younger.
-Tournament requirements include:

--   [Masks required indoors] when not actively participating in a sport
--   [Proof of
-    vaccination required] for
-    all spectators (12+) and all non-employee tournament support people like parents, coaches and volunteers
--   50% spectator capacity

-#### Adult sport tournaments

-Adult sport tournaments are not allowed.
-Tournaments are single or multi-day events where 3 or more teams compete against each other outside of regular league play.
-This restriction does not include:

--   A gathering where adult team members compete individually against each other
--   A gathering where the result will decide if an adult team will advance to play in a national or international competition

 ------------------------------------------------------------------------

 PHO order on restaurants, pubs, bars and nightclubs